drakeleier/GhostSolve/README.md

 # GhostSolve - Invisible AI-Powered Interview Assistant

-A powerful, completely invisible AI tool for solving Coding questions during technical interviews.
-The tool runs 100% undetectably in the background - no screen recording or monitoring software can identify its presence.
+A powerful, completely invisible AI tool that runs 100% undetectably in the background - no screen recording or monitoring software can identify its presence.

 Open-source Alternative to Interview Coder